Co-ops, Field Placements, and Internships

 POG 391: MP/MPP Office Placement

-Beginning in the Winter 2013 semester, the Department of Politics and Public Administration has also offered a field placement opportunity for those students who wish to gain experience working with an elected official.
+The Department of Politics and Public Administration offers a field placement opportunity for those students who wish to gain experience working with an elected official.
 Through this course, senior students in the Politics and Governance program gain hands-on experience by assisting either MPPs or MPs in their constituency offices and earn a credit at the same time (POG391).

 Each student will be assigned to an office and work eight hours a week over an 10 week period.
 Though timing may change from year to year, the placement normally runs from the second week of January until the end of March.
 Students must write a 20-page report on a particular theme relating to constituency office work and deliver a verbal account to an all-day symposium that takes place in April.